 He serves on the board of directors for AFPKC, the Association of Fundraising Professionals of Greater Kansas City, as the Marketing co-chair and is a contributing member of the William Jewell College Board of Governors.

 His background in growth-oriented marketing, nonprofit leadership and commitment to mission-oriented causes drew him to the KC CARE.

-Mollie graduated from Kansas State University with a degree in Hospitality Management with a focus on Convention and Event Management.
+Mollie graduated from Kansas State University with a degree in Convention and Event Management and minors in Business and Leadership.
 Upon moving to Kansas City, she joined the staff of EPIC Innovative Events, a former subsidiary company of Starlight Theatre.
 During her time at EPIC, Mollie managed numerous nonprofit fundraising events and corporate conferences.

 Prior to joining the KC CARE team full-time, Mollie then ventured into freelance event management, where she co-produced the Folk Alliance International annual conference and managed multiple nonprofit galas, including the KCRep "Cast Party", National WWI Museum & Memorial's "Night at the Tower", and two signature KC CARE events: "And the Beat Goes On" and "Bloom".